Spearfoot/FreeNAS-scripts/README.md

 Optional features:
 * Specify your email address to receive notification messages whenever the script executes.
 * Specify your ESXi short hostname to backup the ESXi server configuration file.
-These backup files are formed from the hostname and date in this format: _hostname-configBundle-date.tgz_.
+These backup filenames are formed from the hostname and date in this format: _hostname-configBundle-date.tgz_.
 Here is an example from a recent backup on my server named _felix_, on which _boomer_ is a guest:

   ```
   felix-configBundle-20170315224905.tgz